Vyral/base-template/_posts/2020-04-09-waymark-will-handle-all-of-your-property-management-needs.md

 {% include pullquote.html %}

-Over the next three years, Cal is most excited about building his business, mainly through the relationship business.
+Over the next three years, Cal is most excited about building his business, mainly through the relationships.
 He’s looking forward to meeting new people and providing them a great service.&nbsp;

 **If you’re interested in buying an investment property, Waymark offers free consultations for investment analysis.** They can also give you a rundown of all the services they provide.
 For some investors, it only makes sense to shift the management of their property over to them.
 They can shorten vacancies, net-zero their fee if rents are low, etc.&nbsp;